maryanneramil19/WD--Hands-On-2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project: This is about creating a hero and card gallery website
-- Whats the purpose
+- Whats the purpose The purpose is to showcase distinct designs of various heroes and card website
-- What are key components
+- What are key components: Distinct hero and card designs
-- What technology used and how it is used
+- What technology used and how it is used: Using pure HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->